MunchiePanda/SpendSprout_OPSC/README.md

 ## License

-This project is for educational and portfolio purposes, demonstrating proficiency in Android development with Kotlin, Room database, and modern Android architecture patterns.
+This project is for educational and portfolio purposes, demonstrating proficiency in Android development with Kotlin, Room database, Firebase, and modern Android architecture patterns.

 ---Link to Presentation Video---- https://drive.google.com/file/d/17DMQCbJxKcLOZDTivYcKsxCmXe2rjAf5/view?usp=sharing